-Why 12 months in a year, seven days in a week or 60 minutes in an hour?
+Why do we have 12 months in a year, seven days in a week and 24 hours in a day?

 Julius Caesar's astronomers explained the need for 12 months in a year and the addition of a leap year to synchronize with the seasons.
 At the time, there were only ten months in the calendar, while there are just over 12 lunar cycles in a year.